 Volume and capacity describe three-dimensional measurements.
 Volume is the measurement of space occupied by an object.
 If the object is placed in a container filled with water and the water it displaces is collected, the number of mL (or cm3) collected corresponds to the volume of the object.
 For geometric figures that are not very complex, it is possible to calculate this volume with mathematical formulas.

-The capacity is the maximum volume that a container can hold.
+The capacity is the maximum amount that a container can hold.
 So, when we talk about volume and capacity of a container, we are talking respectively about the volume of the container and that of the contents.
 Both are therefore measured in mL or cm3.

 For smaller or larger volumes, students will see different metric units in Grade 8.